Will Dispute Lawyers Sydney

 • What kind of relationship you had with the deceased

-• What kind of responsibilities the deceased owe to you
+• What kind of responsibilities does the deceased owe to you

 • Your personal financial situation at the time of contesting, including any future financial needs